Skip to content

 Our product 📣

 • We would like to create a publication to support our grant and funding goals.
-We would also like to create a public resource or tool to communicate fire resilience strategies.
+As a future direction, we would like to create a public resource or tool to communicate fire resilience strategies.

 Our question(s) 📣